 And this is exactly what Campbell allowed him to do, first by comparing Robinson to Winston Churchill, and then by describing him as ‘the last lion’ who ‘speaks for millions of forgotten Brits.’

 A nonplussed Campbell desperately tried to steer the conversation towards the visible racism of Robinson’s rallies, the abusive language used by his fellow travellers, his own character, and the conduct of #FreeTommy protests.
-But Levant was too clever and cunning for Campbell, turning the interview on its head: instead of even acknowledging the question, he used his platform to attack the the interviewer for his apparent bias, villainise the BBC and the mainstream media (MSM), and to portray ‘Tommy’ as a heroic figure.
-He gave Campbell no room to breathe, and by the end of the interview, perhaps in a final bid to get Levant on side, even the presenter was calling Robinson ‘extraordinary’ and ‘charismatic’.
+But Levant was too clever and cunning for Campbell, turning the interview on its head: instead of even acknowledging the question, he used his platform to attack the the interviewer for his apparent bias, villainise the BBC and the mainstream media (MSM), and portray ‘Tommy’ as a heroic figure.
+He gave Campbell no room to breathe, and by the end of the interview, perhaps in a final bid to get Levant on side, even he was calling Robinson ‘extraordinary’ and ‘charismatic’.

 Campbell’s capitulation gave Levant total control over the exchange; he was able to present his case in favour of Robinson and against the ‘MSM’ without rebuttal.
 The BBC had once again given far-right views legitimacy by failing to adequately challenge them.